- Decrease font

 - Click in the "Add as My Bookmarks" button.

 To choose your favorite sessions, please click here.

-LIQ’s ethical commitments are stated in its Code of Ethics and Conduct, which guides the conduct of its employees, and is widely distributed in all levels of the organizational structure and available to anyone interested.
+Liq’s ethical commitments are stated in its Code of Ethical Conduct, which guides the conduct of its employees, and is widely distributed in all levels of the organizational structure and available to anyone interested.
 Among others, the code defines the period for the trading of shares by those who have access to privileged information by virtue of their position in the Company.

 Migration to the Novo Mercado